Preparedness at School

 Once you have identified the potential threats facing your school, you will need to find out what plans are currently in place in the event one occurs.
 Ask your school principal or administrator what their plans are and how often these plans are reviewed and updated.
 Are the teachers formally trained on a regular basis and do they perform drills with the students so that they will know what to do if something happens?
 What types of supplies are on hand at school and how recently were they checked and restocked?
 If you are like most schools, you will find that they don't know the answers to many of these questions.
 This can result from budget cuts or lack of time and resources, however, it is your child's well-being that is at stake so ask the questions and don't stop until you are heard.

 What to Do Now

 At a minimum, all schools should identify any hazards in the school, especially in the classroom, and mitigate them.
 Maps showing the escape routes from each classroom should be posted on their doors.
 Evacuation drills should be held regularly so everyone knows where they are supposed to go.
-Identify the needs of students and staff with disabilities so that special arrangements can be made, if needed.
+Identify the needs of students and staff with disabilities so that special arrangements can be made if needed.
 Prepare onsite shelter plans and set up plans for releasing students and school personnel.
 Communicate the plan to students, staff and parents.
 Check current emergency supplies and equipment on hand and update as necessary to cover all students and faculty for a minimum of one to three days.
-Keep updated emergency contact information for each student in each class as well as with the emergency supplies.
+Keep updated emergency contact information for each student in each class as well as with the emergency school supplies.

 Emergency Kits Fundraiser